 Merrill is a somewhat small city located in the state of Wisconsin.
 With a population of 9,233 people and six constituent neighborhoods, Merrill is the 88th largest community in Wisconsin.

 Unlike some cities, Merrill isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Merrill are a mix of both white- and blue-collar jobs.
 Overall, Merrill is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Merrill who work in office and administrative support (14.64%), sales jobs (10.82%), and healthcare (5.73%).
+There are especially a lot of people living in Merrill who work in office and administrative support (18.27%), sales jobs (10.96%), and management occupations (5.53%).

-The per capita income in Merrill in 2010 was $23,564, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $94,256 for a family of four.
+The per capita income in Merrill in 2010 was $22,716, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
+This equates to an annual income of $90,864 for a family of four.
 However, Merrill contains both very wealthy and poor people as well.

 The most common language spoken in Merrill is English.
 Other important languages spoken here include Spanish and German.